SaiSuryaaK08/Notes_App-Flutter/README.md

 # Notes_App-Flutter
 This is a basic Notes taking Application made using Flutter and sqlflite local database for storing your daily notes and reminders.
-Also acquired with dismissible swipe to delete feature.
+Also acquired with dismissible swipe to delete features.

 ## Output Screenshots